 Take a self-guided tour of the Mill's production area in the Cider Gallery on the second level.
 The Gallery houses the exhibit Power, Process and Popularity that depicts the entire process, portraying the unique equipment that powers the Mill and offering information about apples and cider.
 The Gallery overlooks the 1889 Boomer & Boschert water-powered, water-hyraulic cider press producing some 20,000 gallons of cider each fall.
-The actual process takes place on weekends at non-scheduled times dependent on cider sales.
-On busy fall weekends the Mill runs continuously from ten until two.
+The actual process takes place in the fall at non-scheduled times dependent on cider sales.
 At other times a video demonstrates the cider making process.

 The cider making starts with the harvest of hand-picked Apples from New York® Apples.
 The apples are stored at 38 degrees Fahrenheit before pressing.
 As needed the apples are sent through the apple washer located in the Mill's old ice house where they are scrubbed with nine rows of brushes and heavy jets of fresh, clean water.